Ah, The Land of Enchantment.

 The Rules And Regulations

-Whether you’re a native or a first-time visitor, it’s important you first know the state’s rules and regulations when it comes to off-roading before hitting those great New Mexican trails.
+Whether you’re a native or a first-time visitor, it’s important you first know the state’s rules and regulations when it comes to off-roading in New Mexico.

 First, you need to make sure your off-road vehicle is properly registered to operate on public lands.
 If you have a Jeep you use everyday, this shouldn’t be a problem.